Clinical Trials for Cancer Patients

-Doctors and scientists conduct clinical trials to learn if a cancer treatment is effective, but they also look at side effects and other health risks associated with treatments.
-Typically, a drug or procedure ready for clinical trials has already been tested on cells or animals, with promising results that led to a trial on humans.
+Doctors and scientists conduct clinical trials to learn whether a cancer treatment is effective, but they also look at side effects and other health risks associated with treatments.
+Typically, a drug or procedure ready for clinical trials has already been tested on cells or animals, with promising results and little side effects, that led to a trial on humans.

 Not all clinical studies are drug trials.
 Many test other forms of treatment, such as experimental surgery or radiation techniques, as well as complementary and alternative medicines.